ansvu/pao-sriov-operator/README.md

 oc get csv|grep performance
 performance-addon-operator.v4.9.2   Performance Addon Operator   4.9.2                Succeeded
 ```
-## How to use/prepare PerformanceProfile
+## How to use/prepare Performance Profile
 The performance addon operator deploys a custom resource (CR) named performanceprofile that we can use to configure the nodes.
 Creating such profile will trigger the creation of underlying objects such as machineconfigs or tuned objects, with handling done by more lowlevel operators.

 The full list of attributes handled by the operator can be see [here](https://github.com/openshift-kni/performance-addon-operators/blob/master/api/v2/performanceprofile_types.go)